 But this move was more extreme.
 We’ve had no jobs waiting for us in Sligo.
 We’d be living further away from our family and friends than ever before.
 We had a two-year-old child to look after, and we were giving up a very convenient life in the Dublin suburbs.
 All for what?
 A quiet life on Ireland’s West coast?

 Our dream with this move was to tune in with our intuition and live somewhere that feels right for us.
 For years we suppressed unrest in our souls that was impossible to get rid of; city and suburban living never satisfied us.
-Even thou we lived in close proximity to our family, had great jobs, something didn’t feel right.
+Even though we lived in close proximity to our family, had great jobs, something didn’t feel right.

 We longed to have the best of both worlds.
 We wanted to live in a small city on Ireland’s West Coast with a fair amount of amenities and to have easy access to beaches and mountains.
-And, that’s why we chose Sligo that offered and delivered vibrant cultural scene, serene vistas of nature and world-class surf.
+And, that’s why we chose Sligo that offered and delivered a vibrant cultural scene, serene vistas of nature and world-class surf.

 Starting our lives from the scratch, we realised that there is always room for growth and that finding the right path in life is a forever evolving process.